 As a leader, you create cohesive teams, provide a vision for team members, and motivate them to perform at high levels.
 Ultimately, your job depends on getting results.
 The right executive coach will also be focused on your results.
 They are only successful if you are successful in achieving your goals.

-When interviewing potential coaches, listen for how they describe results.
+When interviewing potential coaches, listen to how they describe results.
 Is it about what they did or is it about what the executives they worked with accomplished?
-You want to work with someone that judges their work based on the difference it made in others.
+You want to work with someone who judges their work based on the difference it made in others.

 10. Cultural Fit